xToken/CompMod/webpages/marine_overview.md

 	- Only return 75% of the cost when poofed

 ### Jetpack Research:
-	- Cost decreased from 25 to 20 tRes
+	- Cost increased from 25 to 40 tRes
 	- Research time lowered from 90 to 60

 ### Grenade Research: